bbguimaraes/nngn/README.md

   Lua libray and scripts.
 - `scripts`: auxiliary scripts for building and interacting with the program.
 - `tests`: unit and integration tests for the C++ and Lua components.
+- `tools`: external and independent tools that interact with the engine to display information and control execution (inspection, profiling, configuration, etc.).

 Building
 --------